City Hall MRT station

-City Hall MRT station is an underground Mass Rapid Transit (MRT) interchange station on the North South line (NSL) and East West line (EWL).
-Situated in the Downtown Core district of Singapore, it is underneath Stamford Road near the road junctions with North Bridge Road and St Andrew's Road.
-The station is near landmarks such as the City Hall, Raffles City, the Padang, St Andrew's Cathedral and The Cenotaph.
+City Hall MRT station is an underground Singapore Mass Rapid Transit (MRT) interchange station on the North–South Line (NSL) and East–West Line (EWL).
+Situated in the Downtown Core district, it is underneath Stamford Road near the road junctions with North Bridge Road and St Andrew's Road.
+The station is near landmarks such as the former City Hall, Raffles City, the Padang, St Andrew's Cathedral and the Cenotaph.